sarahjburton/python_focus_group/README.md

 expressions.py: A Python script that teaches about expressions and simultaneous math and assignment complex_math.py: A Python script that teaches about importing modules and complex math extra_practice.py: A Python script that is practice using session 7 material

+## Session_08
+tuples.py: A Python script that teaches about tuples (indexing, slicing, sorting, concentrating, nested) lists.py: A Python script that teaches about lists (indexing, appending, extending, inserting, deleting, split, alias, simple statistics) ranges.py: A Python script that teaches about ranges extrapractice.py: A Python script that practices the material learned in session 8